Sewing machines come in a lot of different styles and specifications, and most of them have different purposes than one another.

-- Only for countries which support 120V AC
+- Only for countries that support 120V AC

 6. Brother CS6000i Sewing Machine

-This is another top of the shelf sewing machine by Brother, which not only comes at an affordable price point but also delivers you durability along with high-quality stitching.
+This is another top-of-the-shelf sewing machine by Brother, which not only comes at an affordable price point but also delivers durability along with high-quality stitching.

 Having 60 built-in stitches, you can implement any style you want, while the features like automatic needle threading and easy drop-in bobbin will help you achieve it.

 - Large workspace

 - Shows a baseless E6 error sometimes

 - Not suitable for knit fabric

 Brother XM2701 is a very lightweight and compact sewing machine that makes it portable enough without compromising upon the sewing quality.

 It has 27 built-in stitches, which, although it isn’t a huge number, this number contains most of the features that you are going to use anyway.